-The YNPN National Conference: Leading Through Change will provide attendees with space for the personal connections, big ideas, and skills they need to build a more diverse and powerful social sector.
+The YNPN National Conference: Change in Action will provide attendees with space for the personal connections, big ideas, and skills they need to build a more diverse and powerful social sector.

 One way the conference creates this space is through Deep Dive sessions which offer attendees the unique opportunity to spend time in an extended workshop thinking and learning more deeply about a particular topic or skill.
 Facilitated by an expert trainer, deep dive sessions are a "roll up your sleeves" experience that gives attendees a chance to explore their leadership on a deeper level.

 At the 2018 YNPN National Conference, deep dive sessions will be offered beginning on Sunday, July 29 and Monday, August 30.
 Below are examples of the sessions offered at the 2017 conference.
 The 2018 Deep Dive sessions will be announced in May.

 Sunday, August 13